ooni/probe/oonib/README.md

     apt-get update
     apt-get install deb.torproject.org-keyring tor tor-geoipdb

-# Edit ooni-probe/oonib/config.py and configure
+# Update ooni-probe/oonib/config.py

     Set config.main.tor_binary to your Tor path
     Set config.main.tor2webmode = False

-# (For Experts Only) To use Tor2webmode:
+# (For Experts Only) Tor2webmode:

 WARNING: provides no anonymity!
 Use only if you know what you are doing!
 Tor2webmode will improve the performance of the collector Hidden Service